 - Ask someone you trust both in terms of confidentiality and wisdom to assess your solutions

-- Roleplay your solutions with your trusted person and explore different unfoldings until you’re comfortable.
+- Role play your solutions with your trusted person and explore different ways they unfold in different circumstances until you’re comfortable with the approach in all situations

 - Assess each trial for strengths, opportunities, and insights.